albert-moller/albert-moller.github.io/README.md

 ## US Senate on Twitter Network

 To better understand the complex system of the social interactions between US Senators on Twitter during the first year of the Biden administration, a network must be created.
 As there are 99 US Senators involved in the dataset, the network will contain 99 nodes each representing a US senator.
-In the dataset, there are 1608 unique tweets made by US senators solely addressing other US senators - hence, the network will contain 1608 edges, where each edge represents an interaction between senators.
+In the dataset, there are 1608 unique tweets made by US senators solely addressing other US senators - hence, the network will contain 1608 edges, where each edge represents a social media interaction between senators.
 To examine whether the *US Senate on Twitter network* is a random network, a configuration model will be used to create a random network with the same number of nodes as the real network and with the same probability of there existing an edge between nodes.
 Given below in Figure 1. is a visualization of the real network compared to the random network.

 ![Figure 1](figures/network_vs_random_network.png)